gerardfrez/dra-gerry.github.io/athens.md

 ## Parthenon on the Acropolis

 The Parthenon is a magnificent marble temple located on the Acropolis and it was dedicated to Athena Parthenos, the Greek goddess of wisdom and war.
 The Parthenon is renowned for its Doric architecture, featuring a rectangular floor plan, a colonnade of fluted columns, and intricate sculptures.
 Despite enduring centuries of damage, it remains a powerful symbol of ancient Greek culture and architectural brilliance.
 > TIP: A recently built museum beside the Parthenon must not be missed because it displays amazing artefacts from Acropolis.
-Tickets for the Parthenon includes the entrance to the new museum.
 ![open1](./parthe1.jpeg)
 ![openFra](./nik2.jpeg)
 ![openFra](./parthe2.jpeg)